 Explore sites the big coaches cannot get to!

-Further west we enter Celtic lands to King Arthur's Avalon and the mysterious Glastonbury Tor rising above the wetlands and marshes of the Somerset Levels.
+Further West, we enter Celtic lands to King Arthur's Avalon and the mysterious Glastonbury Tor, rising above the wetlands and marshes of the Somerset Levels.
 Legend has it that a mortally wounded Arthur was brought here after the Battle of Camlann.
 We visit his gravesite in the ruins of Glastonbury Abbey and learn of an earlier legend of Joseph of Arimathea and the Holy Grail.
-We visit the tranquil and atmospheric Chalice Well Gardens where the cup from the Last Supper was said to have been hidden in the First Century by Joseph himself.
+We visit the tranquil and atmospheric Chalice Well Gardens, where the cup from the Last Supper was said to have been hidden in the First Century by Joseph himself.
 The truly magical town of Glastonbury has something for everyone including a great selection of New Age shopping and fun and quirky cafes for lunch.

 Central London Stonehenge

-Winchester London Victoria Station
+Avebury London Victoria Station

 Please note that all timings above are estimated and assuming normal traffic conditions.
 Due to the changeable nature of road conditions, we cannot guarantee a precise time when you will get back to London, it is usually between 6-7pm.